javalaozhao/prompt-optimizer/README_EN.md

 **A**: These platforms typically have strict CORS restrictions.
 Recommended solutions:

 1. **Use Vercel Proxy** (Convenient solution)
-   - Use the online version: [prompt.always200.com](https://prompt.always200.com)
-   - Or deploy to your own Vercel platform
    - Check "Use Vercel Proxy" option in model settings
    - Request flow: Browser → Vercel → Model service provider
    - For detailed steps, please refer to the [Vercel Deployment Guide](docs/user/deployment/vercel_en.md)